 Have you tried C25K?
 How did it fair for you?

-Tune in next week for another free exercise app post I will bring to your attention to help you get back on track with your fitness goals.
+Tune in next week for another free exercise app post to help you get back on track too with your fitness goals.

 Update (2/6/19): I have followed and finished the 8 eights on this app and I can now run up to 30 minutes straight.
 I am not currently working on speed to hit actual 3 miles in 30 minutes.
 Check out the other exercise app reviews here.